bashirk/Heart_Disease_Prediction/README.md

 - Thereafter, we trained the model on existing data using the dataset above.
 - Lastly, we consumed the model in our .NET Core application to predict if the heart disease is present for any given data by the user.

+### How to setup this project locally

+Prerequisites
+Visual Studio (I'm using VS2019)
+.NET Core 2.1 or > 2.1 SDK
+Basic understanding of ASP.NET MVC or ASP.NET Core MVC